-1800.3 A bona fide family move to a residence that requires a transfer to a school in that school's attendance area and/or a new school district, verified by the receiving school, will permit full transfer eligibility.

-A bona fide family move means a permanent change in the family's legal place of domicile.
-The legal place of domicile is that place in which the family's habitation is fixed and in which the student's custodial parent or legal guardian has the present intention to reside permanently.
-A bona fide family move has not occurred unless and until the student's custodial parent or legal guardian, the student, and the student's family have abandoned the immediately preceding place of domicile and have no present intention to return to that place of domicile.

-In determining whether a bona fide family move has occurred, the Commissioner may consider all the circumstances in his discretion.
-Examples of circumstances that may be relevant include: changes in employment or business activities that require the family to move; family health or other reasons that compelled the family to move; the custodial parents or legal guardian's residence for income tax, voter registration, motor vehicle registration, and similar indicators of legal residence; the terms of ownership or leasing of the new residence; the existence of other family residences; the location of the family's personal property; and the amount of time actually spent at the new residence.
-These examples are not a complete list of circumstances that the Commissioner may consider, nor is the Commissioner required to give more or less weight to any of these examples in making a decision.

-Under no circumstances may a school transfer that is motivated by athletic considerations be considered a bona fide family move.
-The student shall have the burden to prove by clear and convincing evidence that athletic participation at the new school was no more than an incidental consideration.

-If a student transfers to a school where his/her previous coach is a coach of the current school team, that move will be deemed motivated by athletic consideration.
-Under provision of this rule, the coach may be a former school coach or a non-school coach.

-As used in this Rule, the term "coach" includes any person who coaches, volunteers (regardless of compensation) or assists in any capacity with the coaching or training of the school or non-school team.

-If the family, directly or indirectly, retains ownership of the former place of domicile after the move, it is presumed that they have not made a bona fide family move, and that presumption must be rebutted by clear and convincing evidence.
+- 1800.3 A bona fide family move to a residence that requires a transfer to a school in that school's attendance area and/or a new school district, verified by the receiving school, will permit full transfer eligibility. - (a) A bona fide family move means a permanent change in the family's legal place of domicile.
+The legal place of domicile is that place in which the family's habitation is fixed and in which the student's custodial parent or legal guardian has the present intention toreside permanently.
+A bona fide family move has not occurred unless and until the student's custodial parent or legal guardian, the student, and the student's family have abandoned the immediately preceding place of domicile and have no present intention to return to that place of domicile. - (b) In determining whether a bona fide family move has occurred, the Commissioner may consider all the circumstances in his discretion.
+Examples of circumstances that may be - relevant include: changes in employment or business activities that require the family to move; family health or other reasons that compelled the family to move; the custodial parents or legal guardian's residence for income tax, voter registration, motor vehicle registration, and similar indicators of legal residence; the terms of ownership or leasing of the new residence; the existence of other family residences; the location of the family's personal property; and the amount of time actually spent at the new residence.
+These examples are not a complete list of circumstances that the Commissioner may consider, nor is the Commissioner required to give more or less weight to any of these examples in making a decision. - (c) Under no circumstances may a school transfer that is motivated by athletic considerations be considered a bona fide family move.
+The student shall have the burden to prove by clear and convincing evidence that athletic participation at the new school was no more than an incidental consideration. - (d) If a student transfers to a school where his/her previous coach is a coach of the current school team, that move will be deemed motivated by athletic consideration.
+Under provision of this rule, the coach may be a former school coach or a non-school coach. - As used in this Rule, the term "coach" includes any person who coaches, volunteers (regardless of compensation) or assists in any capacity with the coaching or training of the school or non-school team. - (e) If the family, directly or indirectly, retains ownership of the former place of domicile after the move, it is presumed that they have not made a bona fide family move, and that presumption must be rebutted by clear and convincing evidence. - Q1: Does listing a house for sale meet the requirement for a bona fide family move? - A1: No, listing a house for sale does not guarantee that a permanent move has been made or is even imminent.

-1800.4 Each transfer student must provide the receiving school with an official declaration certifying that:

-The student is transferring voluntarily;

-The student was not contacted and induced to transfer by the receiving school or any school representative (as defined in By-law 1900.2).

-A statement from the receiving school coach(es) that the student was not induced to attend the receiving school by that coach or any member of the coach's staff.

-The declaration must be signed by the student and student's parents.
-The receiving school athletic director must also sign the form.
-This form must accompany the certificate of eligibility or any transfer waiver sent to the CHSAA office.
-Any time a potential violation has occurred the form must immediately be sent to CHSAA.
-NOTE: This information is found on CHSAA Form #7.

-Q1: Does listing a house for sale meet the requirement for a bona fide family move?
-A1: No, listing a house for sale does not guarantee that a permanent move has been made or is even imminent.